luckyluk07/ExpenseGuard/README.md

 - **Day 20**: Update money in finance on adding incomes and expenses
 - **Day 21**: Add investment deposit repository and model, init unit test project
 - **Day 22**: Add gets and delete service methods for investment deposit
+- **Day 23**: Add create service method and create controller for investment deposit
+- **Day 24**: Create entity mapper class and introduce it in income and expense services

 ## Technical goals